yvmarkovska/Simple-JWT-project/README.md

-# Simple-JWT-project developed as a job interview assignment
+# A Simple JWT project developed as a job interview assignment